Who Wants to Be a Millionaire (American game show): Syndication

 In 2001, Millionaire producers began work on a half-hour daily syndicated version of the show, with producer Buena Vista Television (BVT) serving as distributor.
-Although it was initially conceived as an accompaniment to the ABC network series, this did not come to fruition due to ABC's decision to cancel the game show in 2002.
-Despite this, there was still significant interest in having Millionaire on the air in some form and enough stations were interested in carrying the syndicated daily series that it was cleared for launch in the fall of 2002.
-On September 16, the new daily Millionaire premiered.
+Originally intended as an accompanying series to the network edition, plans changed after ABC cancelled it; since there was still interest in the property, the syndicated production got enough interest from stations across the country that it was greenlit for the 2002–2003 season.

+The syndicated Millionaire premiered on September 16, 2002.
 Right away, it found itself having similar ratings issues to its former network counterpart.
 Slow progress in the ratings led to some stations dropping the series outright several months into its first year, while others relocated Millionaire to less than desirable timeslots such as late night.
 With the series potentially looking at a second cancellation notice within twelve months, a series of moves involving the syndicated series' largest affiliate, the ABC network, and their flagship station resulted in the show getting a reprieve.

 When BVT initially sold Millionaire into syndication, the largest market station to come on board was WCBS-TV in New York, the flagship of the CBS network.
 Looking to bolster its offerings in the two hours between the end of CBS' daytime schedule and its first evening newscast of the day, which had been an ongoing problem for the station for years, Millionaire was one of two major additions to WCBS' lineup for the 2002–2003 season.
-The station gave it the 4:00 p.m. weekday timeslot that had housed Weakest Link, a syndicated version of another network primetime quiz show (in this case, produced by NBC) that had launched in January 2002.
+The station gave it the 4:00 p.m. weekday timeslot that had housed Weakest Link, a syndicated version of another network primetime quiz show (in this case, produced by NBC) that had launched in January 2002 and had been moved to late night to make room for Millionaire.

 The timeslot, at the time, was a fairly competitive one.
 WABC-TV had been airing The Oprah Winfrey Show, which had consistently been the most popular daytime talk show, there since December 1986.
 WNBC at the time carried Judge Judy, which was the second-highest rated program in daytime syndication behind Oprah.
 Millionaire was unable to cut into the audience for either program, despite having the other major WCBS acquisition, the talk show Dr. Phil, as its lead in.
 WCBS again decided to switch its lineup.